 A week earlier, the PM had told a business lunch in Melbourne that he was “ready to reach across the aisle” to “work constructively with Labor and the crossbenches.”
 He went on: “A genuine commitment by Mr Shorten to bipartisan support for a responsible approach to the budget can help deliver positive results for the broader Australian community.
 We will take him up on that.”

-But in case anyone was fooled into thinking that he was actually proposing a new departure from policy to fix the deficit in a bipartisan way, the PM slammed Labor five times in the next minute, making it clear that all the talk of seeking bipartisan support was a sham.
+But in case anyone was fooled into thinking that he was actually proposing something new, the PM slammed Labor five times in the next minute, making it clear that all the talk of seeking bipartisan support was a sham.
 It’s business as usual, and right now, from both sides, the business of politics seems to include demonstrations of faux bipartisanship.

 But as two opinion polls this week have shown, business as usual is not working in Malcolm Turnbull’s favour.
 Australians are not happy with their leaders.
-The PM’s once massive lead over Bill Shorten is now almost gone, and it’s clear that the 50.36 per cent of the two-party vote the Coalition won on election day was a reprieve, not a ringing endorsement – just like the 50.12 per cent Labor won in 2010.
+The PM’s once massive lead over Bill Shorten is now almost gone, and it’s clear that the 50.36 per cent of the two-party vote the Coalition won on election day was a reprieve rather than a ringing endorsement – just like the 50.12 per cent Labor won in 2010.

 Shorten, of course, has given him no encouragement.
 He’s not into bipartisanship either, he’s into toppling Turnbull as soon as possible and forcing a divided Coalition back to the polls.
 Tony Abbott as opposition leader declared war on virtually everything Labor did, making good government impossible.
 It’s appalling for the spectators, but revenge is sweet, and the Coalition can expect Labor to give it the same treatment.